pyiron/bagofholding/docs/README.md

 ## Going further

 For a more in-depth look at the above features and to explore other aspects of `bagofholding`, check out [the tutorial notebook](../notebooks/tutorial.ipynb).

-Finally, `bagofholding` prioritizes transparency in what is stored and ease-of-use for both savers and loaders/browsers.
-As such, the current hdf5-based implementation is likely to be significantly less performant than raw pickling, due to the creation of many small datasets that allow the h5 file to directly replicate the underlying structure of the python objects being saved.
-For objects which contain large `numpy` arrays, this disadvantage is significantly alleviated as we benefit from the very efficient treatment of such arrays in hdf5 and `h5py`.
-For all other objects, the current `bagofholding.H5Bag` is still an appropriate choice when the robustness of long term storage is more pressing than optimizing storage space.
-Other bag types may be available in the future.